hemantksingh/messup-learn/fundamentals/web and apis/Rendering Patterns.md

 - Writing to a database
 - Reading data from a file

-Node.js is best for building real-time data-driven, I/O bound single-page applications, for example, live chats, and audio and video conferencing, etc. Node.js is not recommended for CPU-intensive applications that involve complex synchronous calculations with waiting times.
-As the load on the CPU increases, its efficiency decreases.
+Node.js suits I/O-bound servers: APIs, real-time and WebSocket backends such as live chat and signalling for audio and video conferencing.
+It is not recommended for CPU-intensive work, because a long synchronous calculation blocks the single event loop and every other request waits.

 ## ASP.NET

-Server side rendoring (SSR) technology for creating dynamic web content using HTML and C#.
-There are a [number of options](https://learn.microsoft.com/en-us/aspnet/core/tutorials/choose-web-ui?view=aspnetcore-8.0) for creating web apps using ASP.NET Core but these options can be used together as well
+Server side rendering (SSR) technology for creating dynamic web content using HTML and C#.
+There are a [number of options](https://learn.microsoft.com/en-us/aspnet/core/tutorials/choose-web-ui) for creating web apps using ASP.NET Core but these options can be used together as well

+- Blazor - a component model (Razor components written in C#) with several [hosting models](https://learn.microsoft.com/en-us/aspnet/core/blazor/hosting-models), chosen per component since .NET 8:
+  - Static SSR - the component renders to HTML on the server with no interactivity.
-- Blazor - supports both SSR and client interactivity in a single programming model where UI interactions are handled from the server over a real-time connection with the browser using SignalR.
-Minimises initial load times but each user requires a persistent connection to the server, impacting scalability for high-traffic apps.
+  - Blazor Server - UI interactions are handled on the server over a persistent SignalR connection.
+Reduced initial load, but each user holds a connection, which limits scale for high-traffic apps.
+  - Blazor WebAssembly - runs .NET code in the browser without the need for a persistent server connection, but initial download size, including the .NET runtime can impact performance.
+  - Auto - uses Blazor Server on the first visit while the WebAssembly runtime downloads in the background, then WebAssembly on later visits.
 - Razor Pages - page based model for building SSR apps with Razor as the template engine (or View Engine in MVC).
-Razor can work in both SSR mode (with MVC) and hybrid rendering mode with:
-  - Blazor Server - SSR with persistent connections, enabling real-time interactivity and a reduced initial load.
-  - Blazor WebAssembly - runs .NET code in the browser without the need for a persistent server connection, but initial download size, including the .NET runtime can impact performance.
 - MVC - enables SSR apps using the MVC pattern where user requests are routed to a controller responsible for handling user actions or retrieve data for queries.
 The controller chooses the view to display to the user and provides it with any model data it requires.
 - SPA with frontend [JS frameworks](#angular) like React, Angular, Vue

-### Component Gallery
+## Component Gallery

 A centralised set of reusable UI components can serve as a single source of truth for developers, designers and other stakeholders across agile teams to discover, understand, and integrate these components into their projects.